Gearbox-protocol/core-v2/README.md

 ## Licensing

-The primary license for the Gearbox-Contracts is the Business Source License 1.1 (BUSL-1.1), see [LICENSE](https://github.com/Gearbox-protocol/gearbox-contracts/blob/master/LICENSE).
-The files licensed under the BUSL-1.1 have appropriate SPDX headers.
+The primary license for the Gearbox-protocol/core-v2 is the Business Source License 1.1 (BUSL-1.1), see [LICENSE](https://github.com/Gearbox-protocol/core-v2/blob/master/LICENSE).
+The files which are NOT licensed under the BUSL-1.1 have appropriate SPDX headers.

-###

-Exceptions to this are:

-- The files in `contracts/interfaces`, `contracts/support` are licensed under GPL-2.0-or-later.
-- The files in `contracts/libraries` are licensed under GPL-2.0-or-later or GNU AGPL 3.0 (as indicated in their SPDX headers).
-- The file `contracts/tokens/GearToken.sol` is based on [`Uni.sol`](https://github.com/Uniswap/governance/blob/master/contracts/Uni.sol) and distributed under the BSD 3-clause license.
-- The files in `scripts`, `contracts/test` are unlicensed.

 ## Disclaimer